Ian MacLean

-Ian MacLean (born August 13, 1966 in Paisley, Scotland) is a former footballer.
+Ian McLean (born August 13, 1966, in Paisley, Scotland) is a former footballer.

 Club career

-MacLean played for Seattle Storm, Portland Timbers, Bristol Rovers, Cardiff City and Rotherham United.
+McLean played for Seattle Storm, Portland Timbers, Bristol Rovers, Cardiff City and Rotherham United.

 International career

-Although born in Scotland, MacLean has represented Canada 3 times.
+Although born in Scotland, McLean has represented Canada three times.
 His international debut was against Portugal in a SkyDome Cup match in Toronto on January 26, 1995, in a 1–1 draw, playing for 45 minutes.
 On June 4, 1995, he played for 30 minutes in a friendly which Turkey won 3–1.
-On August 3, 1995, MacLean made his third and final appearance for the national side in a 3–1 win over Trinidad and Tobago in a Caribana Cup match, also in Toronto.
+On August 3, 1995, McLean made his third and final appearance for the national side in a 3–1 win over Trinidad and Tobago in a Caribana Cup match, also in Toronto.